Realtor to speak at breakfast meeting

-Tony Capitelli of The Inland Gateway Association of Realtors will speak at the Business @ Breakfast meeting to be held 7:45 to 9 a.m.
+Claudia Moreno of Small Business Majority will speak on “Access to Capital” at the Business @ Breakfast meeting to be held 7:45 to 9 a.m.
 Wednesday, Dec.
-4 at the Chino Hills Community Center, 14250 Peyton Drive.
+11 at the Chino Hills Community Center, 14250 Peyton Drive.

 The meeting is free to first-time guests and Chino Valley Chamber of Commerce members.
 Cost to others is $10.